patelnav/ctrlspeak/README.md

 This will output a list of the available model aliases and their corresponding Hugging Face model names.

+### Apple Silicon (MLX) Acceleration

+For users on Apple Silicon (M1/M2/M3 Macs), an optimized version of the Parakeet model is available using Apple's MLX framework.
+This can provide a significant performance boost.

+To use the MLX-accelerated model:

+1.  **Install MLX dependencies:**
+    ```bash
+    uv pip install -r requirements-mlx.txt
+    ```

+2.  **Run with the MLX model:**
+    ```bash
+    ctrlspeak --model parakeet-mlx
+    ```

-### Model Selection
+## Model Selection

-You can specify which model to use with the `--model` flag.
-You can use a short name or a full model URL from Hugging Face.
+You can select a model using the `--model` flag.
+You can use either the full model name from HuggingFace or a short alias.

 **Short Names:**

 *   `parakeet`: NVIDIA's Parakeet TDT 0.6B model (v3).
 *   `canary`: NVIDIA's Canary 1B Flash model.
 *   `canary-180m`: NVIDIA's Canary 180M Flash model.
-*   `canary-v2`: NVIDIA's Canary 1B v2 model.
+*   `parakeet-mlx`: Parakeet 0.6B optimized for Apple Silicon (MLX).
-*   `whisper`: OpenAI's Whisper Large v3 model.
+*   `whisper`: OpenAI's Whisper v3 model.

 **Full Model URL:**